mmzo/KeithMurray/howitworks.md

 ### The Process

 While we are working on your writing you can contact me any time.
-If you prefer to talk face to face I offer three free face-to-face consultations via Skype or Zoom.
+If you prefer to talk in person I offer three free face-to-face consultations via Skype or Zoom.
 If after the edit you have specific questions regarding sentences or paragraphs, no problem!
 I'll take a look at them too!
 My focus is to make sure you are satisfied with the finished product.

 ## Sounds good?
 Let me know how I can help.
 Contact me today!